JordiCorbilla/table.lib/README.md

 Considerations:

-- Any `CRLF` will be automatically transformed into a space ` ` for easy representation of the output
+- Any `CRLF` will be automatically transformed into a space ` ` for an easy representation of the output

 ## Dynamic Fields